Nacua, Hall rally BYU to 31-28 victory over Boise State - KTVZ

 THE TAKEAWAY

 BYU: During the Cougars’ four-game losing streak, their defense struggled, giving up over 400 yards in every loss and over 500 yards twice.
-But the Cougars answered the bell, holding Boise State to under 400 yards, a feat they hadn’t accomplished since their last win, a 38-26 victory over Utah State.
+But the Cougars answered the bell, holding Boise State to under 400 yards with 324, a feat they hadn’t accomplished since their last win, a 38-26 victory over Utah State.

 Boise State: The Broncos fledgling hopes of playing in a New Year’s Six game vanished with the loss, but they remain in control of their fate in the Mountain West.
 If Boise State wins its final three conference games, it will host the Mountain West title game, a notion nearly unthinkable at the end of September after losing 27-10 to UTEP.